 We stayed for the entire month of May 2017 in a Premium Site at their monthly rate: $825 + tax plus a $100 deposit for electricity.
-Although we were parked by a large tree and tried to be conservative with our electricity use, with temperatures so high, we did use the entire $100 of electricity, and our actual usage was $107.52.
-For monthly stays, they read the meter on the day you arrive and the day you leave, and If you don’t use $100 worth of electricity, you get a partial refund, which would be more likely in the winter or shoulder seasons.
+Although we were parked by a large tree and tried to be conservative with our electricity use, with temperatures so high, we did use the entire $100 of electricity.
+Our actual usage was $107.52.
+For monthly stays, they read the meter on the day you arrive and the day you leave.
+If you don’t use $100 worth of electricity, you get a partial refund.
+This would be more likely in the winter or shoulder seasons.

 Our total bill came to $1,039.88 which meant our nightly rate averaged around $34.65 / night including electricity.
 We consider this pretty reasonable considering the standard and our enjoyment of this RV resort.

 In December 2016, we also stored our coach and car here for 10 days while we flew to Hawaii for a vacation.
-They offer a couple of storage options – one was to leave it in a storage yard out the back (no hookups) and the other was to leave it with parked on a paved site at the rear of the resort, unplugged and slides in (no hookups).
-This is what we chose and paid $10 a day.
-It was a fairly tight site with just enough room for our 36’ coach and MINI Cooper parked beside it but it served our purposes and we were able to relax knowing our coach was in a safe place while we were gone.
-They do have larger sites available and of course, you can also leave it set up on a site hooked up to shore power to keep your batteries charges and A/C running, but you’ll pay more for that.
+They offer a couple of storage options.
+One was to leave it in a storage yard out the back (no hookups).
+The other was to leave it with parked on a paved site at the rear of the resort, unplugged and slides in (no hookups).
+We chose the second option and paid $10 a day.
+It was a fairly tight site with just enough room for our 36’ coach and MINI Cooper parked beside it.
+But it served our purposes and we were able to relax knowing our coach was in a safe place while we were gone.
+They do have larger sites available and of course, you can also leave it set up on a site hooked up to shore power.
+That would allow you to keep your batteries charged and A/C running, but you’ll pay more for that.